 This enhancement avoids master/slave, "daisy-chaining", and termination issues.
 Also, better airflow can be realized compared to systems with wider ribbon cables.
 Below is a diagram showing the serial ATA connector next to the standard power connector for a drive.
 Below left is the inside of a PC with Parallel ATA cables, and on the right is the same computer with serial ATA cables.

 As far as performance goes, serial ATA technology will deliver 150 MB/sec of throughput to each drive within a disk drive array.
 It also supports all ATA and ATAPI devices, including CDs, DVDs, tapes devices, high capacity removable devices, zip drives, and CD/RWs.
 The key to serial ATA's higher performance (at least compared to parallel ATA) is its point-to-point topology.
 SATA does not have to share the ATA bus as in the traditional ATA master/slave topology.
-Add to that Serial ATA's dedicated 150 MB/sec maximum performance
+Add to that Serial ATA's dedicated 150 MB/sec maximum performance per device, and it can be seen that the bus already has room to spare when today's best-of-breed drives are hard pressed to deliver 100 MB/second.

 With today's parallel ATA implementation, pairs of devices share a common cable in a master-slave relationship.
 This interaction between devices results in the available bandwidth being shared between the devices.
 Additionally, since the devices on the cable interact, they must be jointly qualified, resulting in the substantial expansion of the system integrators' qualification matrix in order to comprehend all possible combinations of devices.
 By contrast, serial ATA is a point-to-point interface where each device is directly connected to the host via a dedicated link.
 Each device, therefore, has the entire interface bandwidth dedicated to it, and there is no interaction between devices.
 This means software can be streamlined, eliminating the overhead associated with coordinating accesses between the master and slave device sharing the same cable.